 - On the right side click Edit Security Groups.

 - Under Assign a Security Group choose Select an existing Security Group and then select the TrueStack Security Group then choose Review and Launch.

 Troubleshooting: If the TrueStack Security Group isn’t listed then you probably aren’t in the same region or VPC as your TrueStack Direct Connect Server.
 Cancel the setup and check your region and VPC.
-If you haven’t already, follow the Initial Configuration steps.
+If you haven’t already, follow the Step by Step Setup.